golemfactory/golem-js-preview-program/tasks/1-run-a-task/FEEDBACK.md

 [

-Where the tasks and instructions adequate?
+Were the tasks and instructions adequate?

 What tasks would you suggest to add or change?